MicaelDID/FractBench/README.md

 2323, 333 600 ms, Location 2, Resolution  1920 x 1080, Save Memory, Multiple threaded (optimal)
 ```

+Installed Mono, running from command line with "mono FractBench.exe"

-Note: Very slow, did not run all (also due to lack of memory - killed!) but also added some variants
+Note: Slow, did not run all (also due to lack of memory - killed!) but also added some variants

 ### General return values
 ```